On the Parameterised Complexity of Induced Multipartite Graph Parameters: Induced Multipartite Graph Parameters

 \section{Induced Multipartite Graph Parameters}

+All graphs in this paper are finite and simple.
 A graph parameter is a function $p$ that assigns to every graph $G$ a real number $p(G)$ which is invariant under vertex relabelling.
 We restrict our attention to graph parameters that take non-negative integer values, but extensions to rational values are also possible.

 Write $K_{n|k}$ for the complete $k$-partite graph with $n$ vertices in each part of the vertex partition, where $n$ and $k$ are positive integers.